-We’re in the thick of the Covid-19 outbreak right now, and it’s obviously an unsettling time for lots of people around the world.
+We’re in the thick of the Covid-19 outbreak right now, and it’s an unsettling time for lots of people around the world.
 And, everyone’s feeling the impact of the pandemic in their ways.

 Let me go ahead and jump right into the question.
 Typically, when we create content – blogs, videos, social media posts – we analyze the latest trends, and trending keywords, and build content around them.
 But, during these unprecedented times, you’ve got to adjust your marketing messages to cater to your audience’s current needs and mindset.

 I’ve put together three tips that we mainly use while working as a content marketing agency for creating content during the Coronavirus pandemic.

 Tip #1: Provide Timely Updates

-One of the main things that all brands should do during these challenging times is – look out for their customers.
+One of the main things that all brands should do during these challenging times is – to look out for their customers.
 Your users need to be easily able to find relevant and the right information about the pandemic and how you have responded to the situation.
 They need to be reassured.
 Alert your site visitors by providing critical information on your homepage using a banner above or below the navigation bar.